-RSV is highly contagious and can be spread through droplets containing the virus when someone coughs or sneezes.
-It also can live on surfaces (such as countertops or doorknobs) and on hands and clothing, so it can be easily spread when a person touches something contaminated.
+RSV is highly contagious, and spreads through droplets containing the virus when someone coughs or sneezes.
+It also can live on surfaces (such as countertops or doorknobs) and on hands and clothing, so it can easily spread when a person touches something contaminated.

 RSV can spread rapidly through schools and childcare centers.
 Babies often get it when older kids carry the virus home from school and pass it to them.
 Almost all kids are infected with RSV at least once by the time they're 2 years old.

-Doctors typically diagnose RSV by taking a medical history and doing a physical exam.
-Generally, in healthy kids it's not necessary to distinguish RSV from a common cold.
-But if a child has other health conditions, a doctor might want to make a specific diagnosis; in that case, RSV is identified in nasal secretions collected either with a cotton swab or by suction through a bulb syringe.
+Doctors usually diagnose RSV by taking a medical history and doing a physical exam.
+In most healthy kids, it's not necessary to distinguish RSV from a common cold.
+But if a child has other health conditions, a doctor might want to make a specific diagnosis.
+In that case, RSV is identified by testing nasal secretions collected either with a cotton swab or by suction through a bulb syringe.

-Because RSV can be easily spread by touching infected people or surfaces, frequent hand washing is key in preventing its transmission.
+Because RSV can be easily spread by touching infected people or surfaces, washing hands well and often is key in stopping it.
 Try to wash your hands after having any contact with someone who has cold symptoms.
-And keep your school-age child with a cold away from younger siblings — particularly infants — until the symptoms pass.
+And school-age kids who have a cold should be kept away from any younger siblings — especially babies — until their symptoms pass.

-To prevent serious RSV-related respiratory disease, at-risk infants can be given a monthly injection of a medication consisting of RSV antibodies during peak RSV season (roughly November to April).
-Because its protection is short-lived, it has to be given in subsequent years until the child is no longer at high risk for severe RSV infection.
+To prevent serious RSV-related respiratory disease, at-risk infants can get a monthly injection of a medicine with RSV antibodies during peak RSV season (roughly November to April).
+The protection it gives is short-lived, though, so the injections must continue in each RSV season until the child is no longer at high risk for severe RSV infection.
 Ask the doctor if your child is considered high risk.

 Fortunately, most cases of RSV are mild and require no specific treatment from doctors.
 Antibiotics aren't used because RSV is a virus and antibiotics are only effective against bacteria.
 Medication may sometimes be given to help open airways.

 At home, make a child with an RSV infection as comfortable as possible, allow time for recovery, and provide plenty of fluids.
 The last part can be tricky, however, because babies may not feel like drinking.
-In that case, offer fluids in small amounts at more frequent intervals than usual.
+In that case, offer fluids in small amounts often.

 If your child is uncomfortable and too young to blow his or her own nose, use a nasal aspirator (or bulb syringe) to remove sticky nasal fluids.

 Treat fever using a nonaspirin fever medicine like acetaminophen.
-Aspirin should not be used in children with viral illnesses, as such use has been associated with Reye syndrome, a life-threatening illness.
+Aspirin should not be used in children with viral illnesses — such use has been associated with Reye syndrome, a life-threatening illness.